-A lot of people have an opinion that a software development engineer in test is a more difficult, more responsible, more skilled position than that of an automation QA engineer who is actually just a ‘tester’.
+A lot of people have an opinion that a software development engineer in the test is a more difficult, more responsible, more skilled position than that of an automation QA engineer who is actually just a ‘tester’.
 It’s because the SDET is almost a software developer: he deeply knows programming languages, design patterns, algorithms.
 He can create a high-quality, maintainable, and performant code.
 He creates tools for automated testing, writes his own frameworks – such kind of work is more complicated and, therefore, should be better-paying.
 That’s why many automation test engineers like to name themselves an SDET, alluding to their high skills and value.

 Sure, everything said above is true, if and only if the SDET also has a deep knowledge of software testing methodologies and APPLIES it to his work.
 Unfortunately, in real life you can see the following situation: